SKKbySSK/coast_audio/README.md

     _ application: UIApplication,
     didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?
   ) -> Bool {
     CoastAudioSymbolKeeper.keep() // 2.
-Add this line to prevent native symbols from being stripped GeneratedPluginRegistrant.register(with: self)
+Add this line to prevent native symbols from being stripped (You can place this anywhere inside your iOS/macOS code)
+    GeneratedPluginRegistrant.register(with: self)
     return super.application(application, didFinishLaunchingWithOptions: launchOptions) }